lslezak/yast-container/README.md

 This is a list of YaST modules which you can try with the testing image:

+- `yast2_container scc` - can register the system against SCC, RMT/SMT are also
+  supported, importing a self-signed SSL certificate works properly
-- `yast2_container chroot_wrapper repositories` - shows the repositories from
+- `yast2_container repositories` - shows and edits the repositories from the host system, should fully work
-  the host system, unfortunately it tries to save the changes to the container...
-- `yast2_container chroot_wrapper sw_single` - package installation works fine,
+- `yast2_container sw_single` - package installation works fine,
-  tha packages are correctly installed in the host system (though there is a problem with the libzypp lock, see below...)
+  tha packages are correctly installed in the host system
-- `yast2_container chroot_wrapper key_manager` - displays the imported GPG keys
+- `yast2_container key_manager` - displays the imported GPG keys
-  known by the package management - again, saving changes does not work
+  known by the package management
-- `yast2_container sysconfig` - the patched modules can edit the files in the host system properly
-- `yast2_container chroot_wrapper disk` - it displays the devices, but it does not
-  display the mount points (probably because `/etc/fstab` is read from the container)

-Feel free to experiment with other YaST modules... :wink:

 ## Implementation Details

-The [chroot_wrapper.rb](./chroot_wrapper.rb) helper script just redirects SCR and initializes the package manager in the `/mnt` subdirectory.
-Then it runs the specified YaST client as usually.
-But that does not guarantee that the module will work properly in the client, see the problems mentioned below.

-## Problems

-Unfortunately that helper does not solve all problems, in general you cannot expect that you can just wrap existing modules by this wrapper and everything will work fine.
-No, that's not the case... :worried:

 ### Accessing the Host System